-Approximately one in three graduate students are enrolled exclusively in distance education courses.
-That’s according to the latest data from the National Center for Education Statistics.
+Finally, one of the core reasons why nurses get DNPs is that they’re increasingly offered online.
+Approximately 1 in 3 graduate students are enrolled exclusively in distance education courses, according to the latest data from the National Center for Education Statistics.

-Flexibility is the main reason why students choose online learning over campus-based programs.
+Flexibility is the main reason students choose online learning over campus-based programs.

 Distance learning allows students to earn a degree while accommodating their existing commitments, such as a full-time job.

-Respected online graduate programs often offer several conveniences.
+Respected online graduate programs typically offer flexible options.
 For example, Spring Arbor University’s online DNP has:

-- A dedicated student success coach who will support you until graduation
+A dedicated student success coach who’ll support you until graduation

 Like campus programs, online DNP programs include clinical/practicum experiences and coursework.
-But an online DNP will help you obtain the highest credential a nurse can achieve with more flexibility than a traditional program.
+However, an online DNP will help you obtain the highest credential a nurse can achieve with more flexibility than a traditional program.

-Spring Arbor’s online DNP is designed for MSN-prepared nurses, with or without an APRN certification.
+Spring Arbor University’s online DNP in Strategic Leadership is designed for MSN-prepared nurses, with or without an APRN certification.
 Academic rigor, combined with a Christ-centered worldview, will help you develop as a nursing leader grounded in integrity and faith.
-Spring Arbor aims to instill personal, professional, and spiritual growth as students incorporate ethical teachings into practice.
+Spring Arbor University aims to instill personal, professional and spiritual growth as students incorporate ethical teachings into practice.

 Uniquely designed for working nurses, the online DNP program offers a flexible and supportive learning environment for today’s professionals.
 Graduates are prepared to land top positions of authority involving clinical applications, quality improvement and healthcare policy contributions.

-In this program, you can experience a relevant education with a real-life application of knowledge and take advantage of unparalleled support every step of the way.
+Discover how SAU’s DNP can provide a relevant education with a real-life application of knowledge and unparalleled support every step of the way.

 - Demand for Nurses: What Does the Current Demand for Nurses Mean for the Profession?